How Crypto.com is betting big on sports partnerships to reach a billion users

 The crypto market had a dizzying year in 2021, as money flooded in, pushing the value of all cryptocurrencies to more than $3 trillion.

-Crypto.com has tried to break ahead of the pack with high-profile partnerships including one announced last month with basketball superstar Lebron James of the Los Angeles Lakers, who will play their home games at the Crypto.com Arena.
-Its Super Bowl ad on Sunday featured James telling a younger version of himself: "If you want to make history, you gotta call your own shots."
+Crypto.com has tried to break ahead of the pack with high-profile partnerships including one announced last month with basketball superstar Lebron James of the Los Angeles Lakers who will play their home games at the Crypto.com Arena.

 Its commercial starring Damon, directed by Oscar-winning cinematographer Wally Pfister, was so widely aired that South Park parodied the ad in its Feb.
 2 season premiere.
 “The playbook they're playing is, we've got lots of cash.
 Let's get our name out there,” said Robert Siegel, a lecturer at the Stanford Graduate School of Business and a venture investor.